Rousseau-Team/sublyme/README.md

 Usage
 ```
-apptainer run sublyme.sif test/input.fa path/to/output_folder [protein|genome] nb_threads
+apptainer run sublyme.sif test/input.fa path/to/output_folder {protein|genome} nb_threads [--no-dedup]
 ```

 The apptainer image accepts either protein or genomic sequences.
 If genomes are used as input, Prodigal will be run to determine coding sequences.
-Proteins will be dereplicated using mmseqs and lysins will be predicted within the resulting set of proteins.
+Proteins will be deduplicated using MMseqs unless specified otherwise (--no-dedup) and lysins will be predicted within the resulting set of proteins.
+Arguments must be specified in the order they appear above.

 The script outputs 2-4 files:
  - genes.fna: genes predicted by Prodigal.